bitwarden/help/_articles/account/managing-items.md

 ### Protect Individual Items

-For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access or auto-fill the Hidden fields of that item (e.g. Password, Credit Card Number):
+For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access or auto-fill sensitive Vault items:

 {% callout info %}
 **Master password re-prompt** will temporarily not be available for mobile apps, as we are releasing mobile updates in the near future.
 Please be aware of the following: